 Lesson plans are valuable tools for teachers.
 However, some of the most powerful lessons happen when you allow God to take over the moment and you follow His lead.
 Remind children that God’s timing is perfect.
 When we were praying for food, the groceries almost always arrived in hours.
 However, not every prayer is answered immediately, so continue to pray for specific needs.
 Over the months, as we prayed for Berlin, we talked about Germany and learned about the culture that the war had created.
 It took months for us to see our prayers answered, but when it happened, we acknowledged it for what it was–the hand of God at work.
 We celebrated it!

 If you use the Mpact and TGM curriculum, there are units on prayer in each age level and plenty of suggested activities in the resource sections.
 If you don’t use that curriculum, look for books or articles.
-Check out the website for helps such as the Five-Finger Prayer and the ACTS guide (look for this soon!).
+Check out the website for helps such as the Five-Finger Prayer and the ACTS guide.

 Here are other great ways to encourage prayer: